Jyothi-Raju122/FitPro-Gym/README.md

 SELECT
 	status,
 	COUNT(member_id)
+FROM
-FROM memberships
+	memberships
+WHERE
-WHERE status IN ('Active','Cancelled')
+	status IN ('Active','Cancelled')
-GROUP BY status
+GROUP BY 1;
 ```

 Advanced queries: